yamogoo/alma-design-system/packages/design-system/README.md

 ### R&D Playground for UI & System Design

-> AlmaProtoKit is my personal R&D project — an experimental design system platform (see [MANIFEST.md](./design-system/MANIFEST.md) and [MANIFEST.yaml](./design-system/MANIFEST.yaml)) where I explore new approaches to UI development, design tokens, iconography, and cross-framework integration.
+> AlmaProtoKit is my personal R&D project — an experimental design system platform (see [MANIFEST.md](./MANIFEST.md) and [MANIFEST.yaml](./MANIFEST.yaml)) where I explore new approaches to UI development, design tokens, iconography, type design (font making), and cross-framework integration.

 This is not a production-ready library, but rather a prototype environment where I test ideas that may later evolve into Alma-UI, Alma-Tokens, Alma-Icons, or other parts of the Alma ecosystem.